Classical homological stability from the point of view of cells

-Our second main result is particular to the set up of \cite{RWW}, where a braided monoidal groupoid $\mathsf{G}$ (satisfying certain axioms) yields an $E_2$-algebra $\gA \simeq B\mathsf{G}$.
+Our second main result is particular to the set up of \cite{RWW}, where a braided monoidal groupoid $\mathsf{G}$ (satisfying certain axioms) yields an $E_2$-algebra $\gR \simeq B\mathsf{G}$.
 In this setting, for a fixed stabilising object $\sigma$ of $\mathsf{G}$ and each object $A$ of $\mathsf{G}$ there is the space $|W_\bullet(A)|$ of destabilisations of $A$, as well as spaces $|Z^{E_1}_{\bullet}(A)|$ and $|Z^{E_2}_{\bullet, \bullet}(A)|$ of ``$E_1$- and $E_2$-splittings of $A$''.
 Proposition \ref{prop:TransfConn} will show that under appropriate conditions the homological connectivities of these three spaces are essentially equivalent.

-\textbf{Acknowledgements.} I would like to thank M.\ Krannich and A.\ Kupers for feedback on an earlier draft of this paper.
+\textbf{Acknowledgements.} I would like to thank M.\ Krannich and A.\ Kupers for feedback on an earlier draft of this paper, and the referee for their perspicacious comments.
 I was supported by the ERC under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 756444) and by a Philip Leverhulme Prize from the Leverhulme Trust.